212 (song): Composition

 "212" is three minutes and 24 seconds long.
-The song was written by Banks, Jef Martens and his brother Toon, the latter two also known by their alias Lazy Jay.
+The song was written by Banks, Jef Martens and his brother Toon; the latter two are a duo credited by the alias Lazy Jay.
 Lazy Jay produced the track, while Nick Hook and Ric Mcrae worked as mixing engineers.
 "212" has been described as a hip house, electro house, dance rap, and rap track.
-The song, written at 126 beats per minute, samples the musical base of Lazy Jay's "Float My Boat", an instrumental house track.
+The song, written at 126 beats per minute, samples the musical base of Lady Jay'z "Float My Boat", an instrumental house track.
 The song title is a reference to the area code 212, which covers Manhattan, New York City, where Banks grew up.
 According to Pitchforks Carrie Battan, Banks delivers her vocals with "solid, straightforward flows, guttural yelps, top-shelf singing, triple-X raunch, and a smug talk-rap cadence".